Some notes on concentration for $\alpha$-subexponential random variables: Random Tensors

 To finish the proof, first consider $\alpha \in [1,2]$.
 Then, for any $\lambda > 0$, we have

-where the last step follows by standard arguments (similarly to Proposition \ref{proptails}), using \eqref{estimateMGF} and \eqref{E^cg}.
-Now, assume that $t \le C n^{d/2} M/(K^2d^{1/2})$.
+where the last step follows by standard arguments (similarly as in the proof of Proposition \ref{proptails} given in the appendix), using \eqref{estimateMGF} and \eqref{E^cg}.
+Now, assume that $t \le c_\alpha n^{d/2} M/(K^2d^{1/2})$.
 Then, the right-hand side of \eqref{estimate1} is dominated by the first term (possibly after adjusting constants), so that we arrive at